google/product_video_ads/README.md

 These calls can be scheduled in Apps Script, which mainly makes sense if the data on offers (_Offers_ sheet) and its mapping to ad group (_Offers to Ad Groups_) are also automatically updated, to reflect those updates as soon as possible.

+> **Note:** To force video creation irrespective of whether the config changed compared with the previous run, simply remove the respective ad group's _Content Checksum_ value in the _Status_ sheet.

 > **Note:** When an ad group's config is detected as having changed, the old video remains active until the new one has been generated.

 ### Feed import